Discourse (software): Trust levels

-According to the developers, "The user trust system is a fundamental cornerstone of Discourse".
-The trust level is a built-in feature that helps guide the progress of new members while they learn about the community.
+The user trust system is a "fundamental cornerstone of Discourse".
+Discourse's trust levels sandbox new users so that they cannot accidentally hurt themselves or other users, while granting experienced users more rights over time so that they can help maintain and moderate the community.

-Newly registered users are sandboxed so they cannot accidentally hurt themselves or others while they learn about the community.
-As they become more experienced, by participating in the community, they are granted more rights and access to more features.
+The five trust levels are New, Basic, Member, Regular, and Leader.

-There are five different trust levels in Discourse; the new user trust level, the basic trust level, the member trust level, the regular trust level, and the leader trust level.
+As users become more experienced, their trust level is raised, granting more rights and access to more features.

 Discourse narrative bot

-Discobot is a customizable bot whose purpose is onboarding new users, interactively, to use many of the platform's features like bookmarking a topic, oneboxing links (embedded previews), adding emojis, using mentions, basic formatting, uploading images to a reply, flagging posts and using the search function.
+Discobot is a customizable bot that introduces new users to many of the platform's features like bookmarking a topic, embedded link previews ("oneboxing"), emojis, mentions, basic formatting, uploading images, flagging posts, and searching.

 Personal messages

 In addition to public and private topics, users on Discourse have the ability to send personal messages to other members in the community.
 Users receive notifications for personal messages and can add or remove members to a message at any time.
 Each user has a personal inbox that contains all of their sent and received messages.